Code-Institute-Submissions/ms4-siopa-fia/README.md

 ## **Amazon Web Services**

-As in the walkthrough project, I used AWS to host the static and media files for the deployed site kept in the siopafia S3 bucket.
+I used AWS to host the static and media files for the deployed site kept in the siopafia S3 bucket.
 I created a new account, then a new S3 bucket and uploaded the relevant static and media files.
 Detailed guidelines can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html).
 As guided in the Boutiquqe Ado walkthrough project, I used the following CORS configuration:
 ```